tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 From that earliest point, Tollen gains a reputation as a free-wheeling place of stories and misfits and those who are looking for a new life.
 And with them comes the curious from other cultures, and it turns out [[The Highlands]] and the mariners have a lot to sell each other, so then comes the merchants.

-In the 4050s, [[the Downfall]] War certainly unsettles things, but that doesn't mean Tollen has to be abandoned.
+In the 4050s, [[The Downfall]] War certainly unsettles things, but that doesn't mean Tollen has to be abandoned.
 The merchants flee, and the city shrinks dramatically, but it is not abandoned entirely.

 By the 4200s, the Skaer re-discover Tollen, and although it largely becomes a Skagen city, some ancient institutions of storytellers, knowledge seekers, and free-thinkers maintain their place in the city (need some kind of event to make this work out), and Tollen remains a place where the Skagen religion does not hold sway entirely.